isomerpages/ogp-buildforgood/_projects/Palate Pals.md

 Hello everyone, we are Palate Pals!
 We are a team of five passionate individuals focused on fostering community culture and promoting mental health for students in Singapore, combining our light-hearted approach with innovative solutions to create a lasting impact.

-*Team members: Shawn Sim, Tan Shi Xin, Raihan Rizqullah, Benn Tan, Maximus*
+*Team members: Shawn Sim Zhao Xun, Tan Shi Xin, Raihan Rizqullah, Benn Tan Jia Ming, Maximus Tan Wei Jun*

 ### Problem Statement